vuejs/docs/src/about/faq.md

 - [Comprehensive tooling support](/guide/scaling-up/tooling.html) ensures a smooth development experience as the application grows.

-- Lower barrier to entry and excellent documentation translate to lower onboarding and training costs for new developers.
+- Lower barrier to entry and excellent documentation both translate to lower onboarding and training costs for new developers.

 ## How do I contribute to Vue?